1. Protecting your privacy

 While we do all we reasonably can to protect your Personal Information from misuse, loss, unauthorised access, modification or disclosure, including investing in security software, no data transfer over the Internet is 100% secure.

 If you access a partner or service website (e.g. hotel, airline or overseas partner's website) from our website, you do so and provide personal information in accordance with the terms and conditions under which the provider of that website operates (if any).
 We do not have any control over, and do not accept any responsibility for, such third party websites or the handling of any personal information that is obtained through such websites.
+If you would like information on how these third parties process your Personal Information, we invite you to consult their specific privacy policies or get in touch with them directly.

 The open nature of the Internet is such that information exchanged via the Internet may be accessed and used by people other than those for whom the data is intended.
 If you send us any information, including (without limitation) Personal Information, it is sent at your own risk.